-Section A - Introductions and warnings A.1 Warning This summary should be read as an introduction to the Prospectus.
+Section A - Introduction and warnings A.1 Warning This summary should be read as an introduction to the Prospectus.
 Any decision to invest in the securities should be based on consideration of the prospectus as a whole by the investor.
 Where a claim relating to the information contained in the prospectus is brought before a court, the plaintiff investor might, under the national legislation of the Member States, have to bear the costs of translating the prospectus before the legal proceedings are initiated.
 Civil liability attaches only to those persons who have tabled the summary including any translation thereof, but only if the summary is misleading, inaccurate or inconsistent when read together with the other parts of the prospectus or it does not provide, when read together with the other parts of the prospectus, key information in order to aid investors when considering whether to invest in such securities.
-A.2 Subsequent resale of securities or final placement of securities through financial intermediaries Not applicable - no consent is given to any financial intermediaries to use this prospectus (the " Prospectus ") for any resale of securities or final placement of securities after the publication of this Prospectus.
+A.2 Subsequent resale of securities or final placement of securities through financial intermediaries Not applicable.
+The Company is not engaging any financial intermediaries for any resale of securities or final placement of securities after the publication of this prospectus (the " Prospectus ").